himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 ### Issues
 - Basically _had_ to use emacs for any edits
 - Note supported on mobile devices
+- As I used more `.md` syntax for stuff, I found myself fumbling between `org` and `md` syntax often.
 - Syncing issues (mostly Nextcloud issues.
 Seafile helped, but still)